kchan38/Ski-and-Snowboard-Store/README.md

 of the item that has been selected.

-- You can save the state of my application by clicking the "Save" button in the "Control" panel.
+- You can save the state of my application by clicking the "Save" button in the "Control Panel."

-- You can reload the state of my application by clicking the "Load" button in the "Control" panel.
+- You can reload the state of my application by clicking the "Load" button in the "Control Panel."